luca-martial/luca-martial.github.io/_pages/projects.md

 ### Fast Neural Style Transfer
 *October 2021* | *Python*
 {% include figure image_path="/images/Projects18.png" caption="
-Demo app on Hugging Face Spaces for neural style transfer using the pretrained Arbitrary ImageStylization model from TensorFlow Hub.<br/><br/>
+Demo app on Hugging Face Spaces for neural style transfer using the pretrained Arbitrary ImageStylization model from TensorFlow Hub.
+This image is an example of the results.<br/><br/>

 Access the app [here](https://huggingface.co/spaces/luca-martial/neural-style-transfer).
 Code can be viewed on [GitHub](https://github.com/luca-martial/entity-normalization-engine)"%}